PPLunchtimeScala/2_Poker-Hands/README.md

 * One pair
 * High card

-These are listed and explained at https://en.wikipedia.org/wiki/List_of_poker_hands
+These are explained at https://en.wikipedia.org/wiki/List_of_poker_hands

 ##Tests
 If your code is correct, the following asserts should pass.